covidsafewatch/website/input/senate-submissions/ineffectiveness-of-iphones-was-primarily-a-bug-caused-by-a-software-developer.md

 >
 > Acting health department secretary Caroline Edwards told a senate inquiry into COVID-19 on Thursday that although the app is derived from TraceTogether, its code base will be unique.
 >
-> “I don’t think the Singapore TraceTogether app is the model,” she said in response to questions from Labor senator Murray Watt, adding that it has been an “important contributor”
+> "I don’t think the Singapore TraceTogether app is the model," she said in response to questions from Labor senator Murray Watt, adding that it has been an "important contributor"
 >
 > But Australia’s app, which is being developed by the Digital Transformation Agency, is expected to build on TraceTogether elements, particularly around Bluetooth on iPhones.
 >